microsoft/typespec/packages/website/src/docs/language-basics/enums.md

 }
 ```

-values can also be integer
+Values can also be integers.

 ```cadl
 enum Foo {